mmbman/Katagiri/fukanzazengi-notes.md

 >
 > SZ: The true vehicle is self-sufficient.
 What need is there for special effort?
 >
+> EB: The Dharma-vehicle is free and untrammelled.
+What need is there for one’s concentrated effort?
+>
 > KR: The dharma vehicle is free and unrestricted, why should we expend sustained effort?

 - See [“*Blue Cliff Record* Case 2: The Ultimate Path Is Without Difficulty, Talk 1”](1980-01-19-Blue-Cliff-Record-Case-2-Talk-1), especially to clarify the meaning of *dharma vehicle*.